bloominstituteoftechnology/Processes/NOTES.md

 /*
 size_t write(int fd, void* buf, size_t cnt);
 fd: fild descripter
-buf buffer to write data to
+buf: buffer to write data to
 cnt: length of buffer

-size_t is typedef howevers it's going to return how many bytese were actually written
+size_t is typedef howevers it's going to return how many bytes were actually written

 return Number of bytes written on success return 0 on reaching end of file